2023 Most Popular Liberal Arts General Studies Bachelor's Degree Schools in New Hampshire

 The colleges and universities below are the most popular for liberal arts majors pursuing a bachelor's degree.

-Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for liberal arts general studies students working on their bachelor’s degree.
-SNHU is a very large private not-for-profit school located in the midsize suburb of Manchester.
+Our analysis found Southern New Hampshire University to be the most popular school for liberal arts general studies students who want to pursue a bachelor’s degree in New Hampshire.
+SNHU is a very large private not-for-profit school located in the medium-sized suburb of Manchester.

 Of the 1,105 students majoring in liberal arts at SNHU, 48% are male and 52% are female.